What the OpenAI API Does

 Rate limits and reliability are the pragmatic concerns that every production team encounters.
 While OpenAI has improved significantly from the frequent outages of early 2023, rate limits still require careful management for high-throughput applications.
 Tier-based rate limiting means new accounts start with conservative limits that increase over time.
 For startups building real-time features, this ramp-up period can be frustrating.

 Pricing transparency has improved but remains complex.
-Different models have different per-token prices for input and output, cached versus uncached, batch versus real-time.
-The o1 and o3 reasoning models consume significantly more tokens due to their chain-of-thought processing.
+Different models have different per-token prices for input and output, cached versus uncached, batch versus real-time, and standard versus higher-reasoning modes.
+GPT-5.5 Pro and thinking variants can consume materially more tokens and latency than everyday GPT-5.3-style production calls.
 Without careful monitoring, costs can escalate unexpectedly — especially during development when prompt engineering involves extensive iteration.